8bitsats/desktop/SMOLana-Agent-main/README.md

 # SMOLana Agent

-An intelligent agent for Solana blockchain development, token trading, and NFT creation using SmolAgents and Metaplex.
+An intelligent agent for Solana blockchain development, token trading, and NFT creation using Scrapybara, SmolAgents and Metaplex.

 ## Overview

 SolanaAI Agent is a comprehensive toolset that combines:

-1. **SmolAgents browser automation** - for interacting with Solana websites, documentation, and block explorers
+1. **Scrapybara browser automation** - for interacting with Solana websites, documentation, and block explorers with live streaming
 2. **On-chain transactions** - for creating, sending, and trading tokens on Solana
 3. **Metaplex integration** - for NFT creation and metadata management
 4. **AI assistance** - powered by various AI providers (Claude, GPT-4, local Ollama models)
+5. **Human-in-the-loop interaction** - for oversight and control of AI-driven trading agents
+6. **Live agent monitoring** - through desktop streaming with Scrapybara integration

 This project allows developers to programmatically interact with the Solana ecosystem while leveraging AI for understanding blockchain concepts, documentation, and automating common tasks.